Originally Published 26, July 2011 w/Postscript 29, May 2019

 Vince Lombardi once said that football will always be a game of blocking and tackling.
 His teams executed the blocking side of that equation with lethal precision.
 The great Green Bay Packer machine that churned out 5 NFL championships in the 1960s was powered by the offensive line and the power sweep was their principle play.

-On many a Sunday afternoon, Jerry Kramer could be seen leading Paul Hornung and Jim Taylor around the end while making multiple blocks as the Packers captured the flank of the defense.
+On many a Sunday afternoon, Kramer would do battles with the likes of Dick Modzelewski, Stan Jones, and his battles with All Pro Alex Karras were epic.
 Kramer led the way for both Taylor and Hornung to both make the Pro Football Hall of Fame.
 In fact, it was a sweep where Kramer led Hornung to the clinching touchdown to defeat the defending champion Cleveland Browns in the 1965 title game at Lambeau.
 This was the first of a series of three straight championships won by the Packers and the only such 3-peat achieved in the championship game era.

 Kramer was voted All Pro 5 times and was a member of the NFL’s 50th anniversary team.

 How do you gauge impact??
 For most NFL linemen this would be hard to equate because rarely can a specific game or play come down to a key block that everyone saw.
 After missing the 1961 NFL Championship Game with a badly injured ankle in Green Bay, Kramer not only returned to play in the 1962 Title Game, he also handled place kicking duties that day.
 While blocking Giant Dick Modzelewski all day he also kicked 3 field goals for the difference in Green Bay’s 16-7 victory.
 A feat that is unsung in football annals.
 Where winds gusted up to 50 m.p.h., and forced each team to run the football even more than usual.